Insality/defold-adam/docs_md/01-core-concepts.md

 *Custom Action* - The action, created by user.
 Generally, there is no difference in logic between basic actions and custom actions

-*Template Action* - The set of actions in one actions.
+*Template Action* - The set of actions described as one action.
 Created by `adam.actions`.
 Can be used as usual action.
-Can be used inside get functions to make template actions with paremeters
+Can be used inside get functions to make template actions with parameters

 *Nested Adam* - Adam Instance can be run inside other Adam Instance.
 This one called as Nested Adam Instance